SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Image restoration

 \subsection{Modes}

-By default we use Karhunen--Lo\`eve (KL) modes to parameterize the unknown wavefronts to be estimated by the momfbd processing.
-These modes are not only orhogonal on a circular pupil, but also statistically independent with respect to wavefronts from atmospheric turbulence.
-In addition, as the SST AO monomorph deformable mirror is designed to correct such atmospheric wavefronts, the KL modes are also well suited to correcting residual wavefronts from the AO.
+By default, we use Karhunen--Lo\`eve (KL) modes to parameterize the unknown wavefronts to be estimated by the MOMFBD processing.
+Like Zernike polynomials, they are orthogonal on a circular pupil.
+In addition, they are statistically independent with respect to wavefronts from atmospheric turbulence.
+As the SST adaptive optics (AO) monomorph deformable mirror is designed to correct such atmospheric wavefronts, the KL modes are also well suited to correcting residual wavefronts from the AO.

-The KL modes implemented are the ones based on expansion in Zernike polynomials \citep{roddier90atmospheric} and therefore indexed as the dominating Zernike polynomial as ordered by \citet{noll76zernike}.
-In this order, the expected variance from the atmosphere does not decrease monotonically, so to make the best subset selection we have to order them first.
-Then we select the most significant subset by truncating the list at the wanted number.
+The KL modes implemented are based on expansion in Zernike polynomials \citepads{1990OptEn..29.1174R} and are therefore indexed as the dominating Zernike polynomial as ordered by \citetads{1976JOSA...66..207N}.
+In this order, the expected variance from turbulent seeing does not decrease monotonically.
+To make the best subset selection, we therefore have to order them first.
+Then we select the most significant subset by truncating the list to the desired length.

 We used to sort the selected subset of KL-modes back in index order, for no better reason than to make the list look cleaner.
-However, we now realize that this is not optimal with respect to an important aspect of the inner workings of the MOMFBD (and REDUX) program: In order to stabilize the solution, a few iterations are run with first 5, then 10, then 15, etc., modes until all the specified modes are included.
-The purpose is to allow the most significant modes to determine the coarse shape of the wavefront before the finer features are fitted.
-This internal escalation in the number of modes should therefore also be done in variance order, which means the selected set should be specified in variance order.
+We have since realized that this is not optimal with respect to an important aspect of the inner workings of the MOMFBD (and REDUX) program: In order to stabilize the solution, a few iterations are run with first 5, then 10, then 15, etc., modes until all the specified modes are included.
+The purpose is to allow the most significant modes to determine the coarse shape of the wavefront before the finer features are fit.
+This internal increase in the number of modes should therefore also be performed in variance order, which means the selected set should be specified in variance order.